4EyesMarcus/JotoroModerationBot/README.md

 /removetwitchchannel — Removes a Twitch streamer from the server’s notification list.

 /listtwitchchannels — Lists the Twitch channels currently followed by the server.

+**Copyright and Usage**

+Copyright © 2026 Marcus.
+All rights reserved.

+This source code is provided for viewing and educational reference only.
+Redistribution, resale, rebranding, or deployment of copied or modified versions is not permitted without written permission.

+**License**

+This project is proprietary and is not licensed for redistribution, rebranding, resale, or deployment.
+See the [LICENSE](LICENSE) file for details.